jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Laplace Smoothing/task.md

 <div class="hint">
 Initially, the <code>likelihood</code> array must be filled not with zeros but with $\alpha=1$. </div>

-To see how your code works, you can launch `task.py`.
+To see how your code works, you can run `task.py`.
 In this task, you don't need to modify `task.py`.
 Mind the change of probability values compared to the previous step.